35 Unusual Facts About Maine Coon Cats

 It’s up to you whether or not you’d have one of Tatyana’s cats for yourself (source 1).

 Maine Coons are not just one of the largest domestic cat breeds in the world.
-They are the largest.
+They are the largest non-hybrid cat breed to ever have existed!

 There is a rumor that Maine Coons may have originated from the last queen of France, Marie Antoinette.